monkeydri/react-store-locator/README.md

 ![customInfoRed](customInfoRed.png)

 If you want to change the size of the window itself please pass through a style object through as a prop into `Info`.
-The style prop of the `Info` window will take five props.
+The style prop of the `Info` window will take three props.

 ```jsx
 //...